This month, we’re catching up with Danielle Alvarado, the incredible CEO of our favorite blog, Sustainably Kind Living.

 We often say at Neu Nomads that we’re not ‘trendy’.
 What we mean by that is that we don’t follow trends, we don’t make something for a temporary use, we look to classic, forever.

-One thing that was very inspirational to us is how you lived these values on your wedding day.
+One thing that was very inspirational to us is how you lived these values on your wedding day and wear sustainable wedding dresses.
 Tell us about your special day, and how you created style but without the consumerism.

 Oh, thank you!
 My husband works as an Italian police officer in Merano, Italy (very north on the map) and our town has the most gorgeous castle that resides right next to his police station.
 It is very old and very well preserved - serving as a museum most days and also a courtroom!
 We were able to book our wedding there on December 21st for a courtroom wedding.
 We were wed on the first floor of the castle.